 The “field trip” idea was born quite early in the Club’s history with most of the beginning activity centering on Sulfur, Oklahoma.
-Oklahoma has been well documented by a number of the more successful nature photographers such as Jerry and Betty Patterson, APSA’s, Pat McIntyre and Shirley Alexander.
-There have been a number of in-state and inter-state picture taking trips with auto caravans and out of state bus trips; some of the longest trips have been the Nature group’s sojourns to Colorado in 1985 and to Yosemite several years later.
-With the assistance of Ed Lamb, Colorado became the point of interest for a group of club members who made trips in 1995 and then annually 1997 through 1999.
+Oklahoma has been well documented by a number of the more successful nature photographers such as Jerry and Betty Patterson, APSA’s, Pat McIntyre, and Shirley Alexander.
+There have been a number of in-state and inter-state picture-taking trips with auto caravans and out-of-state bus trips; some of the longest trips have been the Nature group’s sojourns to Colorado in 1985 and to Yosemite several years later.
+With the assistance of Ed Lamb, Colorado became the point of interest for a group of club members who made trips in 1995 and then annually from 1997 through 1999.

 Changes in Technology

 The technology challenges began early, initially between “big camera” and “miniature” with a miniature being anything under 4 x 5.
-A young man named Gene Johnson, an OU chemistry student, carried it to the extreme by making 16 x 20 prints from his 16mm and dared C. T. Baker, a 4 x 5 photographer and one of the nations most prolific salon exhibitor at that time, to beat him.
+A young man named Gene Johnson, an OU chemistry student, carried it to the extreme by making 16 x 20 prints from his 16mm and dared C. T. Baker, a 4 x 5 photographer and one of the nation’s most prolific salon exhibitor at that time, to beat him.
 Today the technology continues to change with the current challenge being digital vs. film, i.e., mega-pixels vs. fine-grain.
-Members became aware of the quality possible from digital printing in 1995 when John R. Key, vice president at the time, quietly entered a computer produced print of a “crane” (the bird) in color print competition.
+Members became aware of the quality possible from digital printing in 1995 when John R. Key, vice president at the time, quietly entered a computer-produced print of a “crane” (the bird) in a color print competition.
 When it placed second, he confessed and withdrew the entry having accomplished his personal mission.
-Computer produced prints where shortly added to the print competition.
+Computer-produced prints were shortly added to the print competition.

 In 2003, Charles Taylor, APSA, started bringing the new technology to the club members in “down to earth” terms and presented with “Oklahoma humor,” a program looked forward to by all members.
 In 2007, Carol McCreary, PPSA, organized a beginning Photoshop class to aid club and community members in understanding and applying the technology.